DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

 Control via diagnostic commands
 -------------------------------

-For basic control and validation of the turntable and traverser positions, this can be accomplished using the diagostic command ``<D TT vpin steps activity>`` via the serial console of you |EX-CS|.
+For basic control and validation of the turntable and traverser positions, this can be accomplished using the diagnostic command ``<D TT vpin steps activity>`` via the serial console of you |EX-CS|.

 .. collapse:: Expand to see the diagnostic commands to move to our calculated turntable positions.